-If you are an EO partner needing logos and appropriate assets, please email us at [email protected].
-EO members and chapter staff working with a third party vendor should download the assets and forward them directly to the vendor.
+If you are an EO partner needing logos and appropriate assets, please reach out to your EO contact for access.
+EO members and staff working with a third party vendor should download the assets and forward them directly to the vendor.

-There are multiple configurations of the logo.
+There are different configurations of the logo for you to choose from.
 As you build communications, you may use the one that best fits your space requirements.

 A few rules:

-- Our external communications should always use either the “primary logo” or the “stacked logo”.
-It should always contain our full organization’s name (“Entrepreneurs’ Organization”) alongside the mark.
+- External communications should always use either the “primary logo” or the “stacked logo” and should always contain our full organization’s name (“Entrepreneurs’ Organization”) alongside the mark.

 - The “short logo” is to be used only after the full EO logo has been introduced first.
 It is mainly intended for internal use.
 It should only be used externally when used together with the primary or stacked logo.
 Our logos CANNOT be modified under any circumstance without permission.